Car impounded after fast food trip

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-Senior Sergeant Anthony Bond said officers recognised a car they stopped several weeks ago being driven in Crawford St about 11.15pm yesterday.
+Senior Sergeant Anthony Bond said officers recognised a car they stopped several weeks ago being driven in Crawford St in Dunedin about 11.15pm on Wednesday.

-As a result of the previous interaction, the 19-year-old driver was disqualified for drink-driving, Snr Sgt Bond said.
+As a result of the previous interaction, the 19-year-old driver was disqualified for drink-driving, Bond said.

 After being caught behind the wheel again last night, his car was impounded and he would appear in court on a charge of driving while disqualified.

-The man told officers that he was on his way to McDonald's, Snr Sgt Bond said.
+The man told officers that he was on his way to McDonald's, Bond said.